ArrakisFinance/vault-v1-periphery/README.md

 - `addLiquidity` and `removeLiquidity` functions now can stake/unstake to a gauge (deprecating `addLiquidityAndStake` and `removeLiquidityAndStake`).
-  -- When `gaugeAddress` is 0 => don't stake (or unstake) -- When `gaugeAddress` is passed, we get the gauge on that address and retrieve its `staking_token()` to compare with the `IArrakisVaultV1 pool` address
+  -- When `gaugeAddress` is 0 => don't stake (or unstake) -- When `gaugeAddress` is passed, we get the gauge on that address and retrieve its `staking_token()` to compare with the `IArrakisVaultV1 vault` address

 - `rebalanceAnd` functions of GUniV1Router were also updated the same way as mentioned above and renamed to `swapAndAddLiquidity`.